Susan Wojcicki: Personal life and death

 Wojcicki married Dennis Troper, a director of product management at Google, in Belmont, California, on August 23, 1998.
 He is also Jewish.
 They had five children.
 On December 16, 2014, ahead of taking her fifth maternity leave, she wrote an article in The Wall Street Journal about the importance of paid maternity leave.
-She was often quoted talking about the importance of finding the balance between family and career.
+She was often quoted as talking about the importance of finding the balance between family and career.

 In addition to her American citizenship, Wojcicki held Polish citizenship through her father.

 On February 13, 2024, Wojcicki's son Marco Troper, a 19-year-old student at the University of California, Berkeley, died of acute drug abuse.

 Wojcicki died on August 9, 2024, at the age of 56, after living with non-small-cell lung cancer for two years.

 In November 2024, three months after her death, a final message prepared by Wojcicki was publicly released where she reflected on her career, highlighting the significance of creativity, collaboration, and adhering to core values in leadership.